-It is appropriate, I think, to ask why it is that "the Jewish declaration," introduced at the second session of Vatican II, November, 1963, and proTheological Issues of Vatican II Session VIII mulgated October 28, 1965, has clicited such widespread universal attention.
+It is appropriate, I think, to ask why it is that "the Jewish declaration," introduced at the second session of Vatican II, November, 1963, and promulgated October 28, 1965, had elicited such widespread universal attention.

 As Cardinal Bea said in his relatio September 25, at the time of his introduction of the "Jewish declaration,"

 I can only begin with the fact that this Declaration certainly must be counted among the matters in which public opinion has shown the greatest concern.
-Scarcely any other schema has been written up so much and so widely in periodicals...
-Many will judge the Council good or bad by its approval or disapproval of the Declaration.
+Scarcely any other schema has been written up so much and so widely in periodicals....Many will judge the Council good or bad by its approval or disapproval of the Declaration.

-This decree has engaged the concern and the attention of 2,300 Council Fathers in Rome over a period of three years.
+This decree had engaged the concern and the attention of 2,300 Council Fathers in Rome over a period of three years.
 It involved the attention of the Protestant and Eastern Orthodox observers.
 Why is the issue of the relationship of Christianity to Judaism and the practical relations between Christians and Jews on a daily level of such central significance?
-Why has it attracted such widespread attention?
+Why did it attract such widespread attention?

-It is my thesis that the issue of relations between Christians and Jews has reached the point of ripeness, of maturation, in a way that can be seen analogously in terms of the ripeness and the fullness which relations between the Mageo and white societies have reached.
-The moment of crisis, or the moment of truth, in relations between and white arc being tested and resolved to the degree to which we overcome the contradictions between our professions of love, charity and justice and our practices which have often stood in flagrant opposition to our pious verbalizations.
-In the process of being confronted by Negroes with a challenge to our moral claims, and our negative attitudes and behavior toward them, we have begun to find it necessary to face truthfully the fact that we have been dealing with Megroes lack in the main as abstractions, as mythic perceptions, but not as real people, not as persons who have a human dignity that demands a certain response from us as brothers.
-One of the facts that has become very clear to us is that we have evaded our moral duties to the Negro by substituting a series of myths for genuine confrontation.
-These myths have buffered us from encountering the reality of the Negro.
-As we dig beneath the surface of our attitudesand feelings in all the issues of the civil rights struggle, we find that in each instance we have developed a mythology that has crippled us from coming to grips with realities.
-Thus, we have told ourselves, literally for 350 years, that the Negroes are illiterate; the Negroes have weak family life; the Negroes are lazy and unreliable, and, perhaps the most diabolic myth of all, the Negroes have a bad odor.
+It is my thesis that the issue of relations between Christians and Jews had reached the point of ripeness, of maturation, in a way that can be seen analogously in terms of the ripeness and the fullness which relations between the black and white societies have reached.
+The moment of crisis, or the moment of truth, in relations between black and white are tested and resolved to the degree to which we overcome the contradictions between our professions of love, charity and justice and our practices which have often stood in flagrant opposition to our pious verbalizations.
+In the process of being confronted by blacks with a challenge to our moral claims, and our negative attitudes and behavior toward them, we have begun to find it necessary to face truthfully the fact that we have been dealing with blacks in the main as abstractions, as mythic perceptions, but not as real people, not as persons who have a human dignity that demands a certain response from us brothers and sisters.
+One of the facts that has become very clear to us is that we have evaded our moral duties to blacks by substituting a series of myths for genuine confrontation.
+These myths have buffered us from encountering the reality of black people.